 I am an internationally-minded scholar of late ancient Christian theology, published author and lecturer with 15 years of professional experience in church communities in Japan and Finland.
 My research focuses on the Fourth century views on the meaning and significance of church membership.
 I hold a doctorate (ThD) in Systematic Theology and Patristics, awarded with the highest honors by the University of Eastern Finland.

 My dissertation, Images of Divine Participation: A Reappraisal of Fourth Century Views on Church Membership, is currently available at the Tiedekirja bookstore (online and at B&M).

 What I do now

-What I have done
+What I have done previously

 Performing & recording artist

 I have worked in music ever since I was 16.
-In my early twenties, I received my first education as a drum instructor at the Pop/Jazz conservatory, Helsinki.
+In my early twenties, I received my first education as a drum instructor at the Pop/Jazz Conservatory, Helsinki.
 I also have an extensive experience as a performing and recording drummer and multi-instrumentalist.